Top 7 Kid-Friendly Hikes at the Grand Canyon (2026)

 Hopi Point: THE Sunset Viewpoint

-- Why go: Considered the absolute best sunset viewpoint on South Rim—270° views
+- Why go: Best sunset viewpoint on South Rim — 270° views

 - Access: Hermit Road shuttle only (Red Route), no private vehicles